naraesk/plasma-yamaha/README.md

 # plasma-yamaha

-This is a simple plasmoid for KDE Plasma 5.
+This is a simple plasma applet for KDE Plasma 5.
 You can control power and volume of yamava av recievers.
+Since not many using the applet right now some of the options, input selection and speaker settings, are hard coded in the source code.
+Mail me if you need some help configuring it.

 ## Installation

-plasmapk2 -i *directory*
+kpackagetool5 -i *directory*